Suicide Squad: ‘Shazam!’ is another nail in the coffin for the DCU

 Marvel has been carefully plotting schedules, building an ambitious extended universe, and firing movies out with fairly successful regulatory since 2008 when Jon Favreau and Robert Downey Jr. winged the success of Iron Man with little more than a hope and a prayer – and plenty of improv.

-Considering how inexorably huge the MCU has become in the ten years since that film it’s understandable that DC have been watching from the sidelines shrugging off Marvel’s success as something they can easily replicate, catch up with, and possibly even ride the coattails of.
+Considering how inexorably huge the MCU has become in the ten years since that film it’s understandable that DC have been watching from the sidelines shrugging off Marvel’s success.

 According to the publication, Hamada has spent months rifling through all the projects currently in development with a critical eye and has been culling some, elevating others, and optioning big name heroes alongside lesser-known characters who could “pop big” on the big screen.

 The sheer volume of projects in development by DC Entertainment at Warner Bros. isn’t just preposterous, it also showcases a studio lacking focus while failing to understand its audience.